guzmanwolfrank/QuantTrading/Backtests/Pivot_Strat/readme.md

 ![hypdailyreturns](https://github.com/guzmanwolfrank/QuantTrading/assets/29739578/b0561cac-5d53-49e3-a193-eb6057edc023)

 # Findings
-Findings & Observations
-This section summarizes the key findings and observations from the EURUSD Pivot strategy backtest.

 Positive Results:

 Profitability: The algorithm achieved a positive overall profit (73.86%) over the backtesting period.
 This suggests that the Pivot Strategy was able to successfully identify profitable trading opportunities.